msdmirzaei/task-tracker/README.md

 # 🧭 Task Tracker CLI

-A simple command-line task tracker written in **Python**, allowing you to manage tasks directly from your terminal.
+A simple command-line task tracker written in **Golang**, allowing you to manage tasks directly from your terminal.
 You can **add**, **update**, **delete**, and **mark tasks** as `todo`, `in-progress`, or `done`.
 All tasks are stored persistently in a local JSON file — no external libraries required!